Last Updated On: May 27th, 2021

 Tracking GRE practice test scores

 Don’t panic if you’re not seeing significant, immediate improvement.
 While leaps of five or more points are possible, they are also not common.
 Expect to see gradual improvement in all areas such as analytical writing and quantitative reasoning: 1-3 points at a time.
 Additionally, after raising your score a little, don’t be disappointed if that doesn’t go up again on your next practice test.
 For example, let’s say you brought your Verbal reasoning score from a 155 to a 160, and then on your next test repeated the 160.
 Improving your score, and then being able to repeat that improvement, is an accomplishment in itself.
 However, if that score plateaus for two or more tests, you’ll definitely want to diagnose why you’re not seeing additional improvement.
+My GRE Exam Preparation provides great information about GRE exam study guides and courses you might benefit from.

 Also, note that the improvement of lower scores comes quicker than at the higher ranges.
 Specifically speaking, raising your score from a 145 to a 155 is going to be easier than raising your score from a 155 to a 165.